Queer Grace is just one place among many others where you can find resources on LGBTQ life and the Christian faith.

 Inclusive Orthodoxy advocates for a church orthodox in theology and grounded in the radical message of the Gospel of Jesus Christ—a message of love, a proclamation of hope for the oppressed, an invitation towards all regardless of race, ethnicity, sex, gender, gender identity, or sexual orientation.

-Pastor’s kid and gay man Derrick produces GodLovesTheGays.com to advocate, educate, share his experiences, and offer hope to those in the LGBTQI community.
+Pastor’s kid and gay man Derrick produces GodLovesTheGays.com (currently down; redirected to archived page) to advocate, educate, share his experiences, and offer hope to those in the LGBTQI community.

 LoveBoldly seeks to empower willing Christians and sexual minorities to move towards loving one another boldly.